aplteam/MarkAPL/Docs/MarkAPL.md

 For details refer to [][commonmark_on_html_blocks].

 An HTML block must start with a `<` in the first column.
-In other words, a line that starts with any white space character can never become an HTML block.
+In other words, a line that starts with a space character can never become an HTML block.

-This can be used to prevent the second paragraph to be treated as an HTML block because the white space at the beginning of the line has no meaning in HTML but in Markdown:
+This can be used to prevent something that starts with a `<` character from starting an HTML block.

+the second paragraph to be treated as an HTML block because the space character at the beginning of the line has no meaning in HTML:

 ~~~
 <p>HTML block</p>